CyrusNajmabadi/csharplang/meetings/working-groups/discriminated-unions/unions-versus-enums.md

 }
 ```

-Each case defines a constructor pattern.
+Each case defines a constructor (and corresponding destructor) pattern.
 Cases without parameter lists are singletons, while cases with parameters create new instances.

-#### 4.4.2 Reference vs Value Semantics
+#### Reference vs Value Semantics

 **`enum class`** creates reference-type enums, stored on the heap: